 Credit for Work or Life Experience

-Whether you have several years of work experience, or are a military veteran, Marian University recognizes that you may come to college with unique, college-level learning experiences.
+Whether you’ve taken advanced courses in high school, attended another institution, or are a military veteran, Marian University recognizes you may come to college with distinctive, college-level learning experiences.
 And we think you should get credit for that learning.

-Marian University has designed pathways for credit for prior learning that will maximize the credit applied to your degree – and maximize your engagement in learning new knowledge, new skills, and new ways of understanding yourself and the world around you.
+Marian University has designed pathways to credit for prior learning that will maximize the credit applied to your degree – and maximize your engagement in learning new knowledge, new skills, and new ways of understanding yourself and the world around you.
+Student can earn up to 30 credits for prior learning (these credits are included in the 90 maximum credit transfer).

 What counts as prior learning?